jeffh/Fox/README.md

 More thorough than Example-Based Tests
 ======================================

-Test generation can provide a better coverage than example-based tests.
+Test generation can provide better coverage than example-based tests.
 Instead of having to manually code test cases, Fox can generate tests for you.

 Data Generation